-The current hospital financing system came into force in 2012, establishing a flat-rate payment system for all the care and services given to a patient during hospitalisation.
-When awarding the performance mandates for inpatient services, the cantons must give equal consideration to both private and public providers.
+The hospital financing system that came into force in 2012 saw a shift away from the previous cost-reimbursement principle to the current activity- or service-based funding.
+Since then, a flat-rate payment system has applied to all stays in hospital.
+In other words, the costs generated by an individual hospital must no longer be allowed to determine the tariff.
+Instead, it should be based on a price achieved by hospitals that work efficiently.
+When awarding the performance mandates for inpatient services, the cantons are required to give equal consideration to both private and public providers.
 Patients are able to select a hospital anywhere in Switzerland from the approved list.
 This is intended to kick start or boost competition amongst hospitals.
 In the long term, those service providers that deliver their services efficiently and maintain an adequate quality should be able to establish themselves on the market.
-To achieve this, a change from the previous cost-reimbursement principle to the current performance-based payment was necessary.
-In other words, the costs of an individual hospital must no longer be allowed to determine the tariff.
-Instead, it should be based on a price achieved by efficient hospitals.
+The call for uniform funding rules for outpatient and inpatient services remains to be discussed.